asen/smg/docs/index.md

 recovery which is different than acknowledgement and is useful for services which are in "flapping" state - flipping between OK and non-OK states (otherwise acknowlegement is better).

-- **Silence permanently** - silence some error permanently.
-This should be avoided in general (better to update configs).

 By default SMG will not show Soft, Acknowledged or Silenced error - this can be toggled for each type using the respective checkboxes.